asbaragli10/multi-objective-workforce-optimisation/README.md

 Redistribution moves preserve the active station structure and therefore reuse the realised job-to-station assignment.
 Opening and closing moves change station availability, so dynamic dispatch is recomputed.
 This is a deliberate runtime trade-off described in the paper.

-The family probabilities are configurable independently of the within-family probabilities.
+Family probabilities are configured independently of the within-family operator probabilities.
 The defaults in `adv_neigh.py` are 70% redistribution, 15% opening, and 15% closing.
 The experiment configured in `main.py` uses 80%, 20%, and 0%, respectively.

 ## Parallel Pareto Simulated Annealing